New York (Ja Rule song)

-"New York" is a song by American hip hop recording artist Ja Rule, released October 27, 2004 as the second single from his sixth studio album R.U.L.E.
+"New York" is a song by American hip hop recording artist Ja Rule, released on October 27, 2004 as the second single from his sixth studio album R.U.L.E.
 (2004).
 The track, produced by Cool & Dre, features fellow New York rappers Fat Joe and Jadakiss.
 The song's chorus is based on Boogie Down Productions' 1990 song, "100 Guns".

 The music video was directed in New York City, and features cameo appearances by many local artists.
 The song peaked at number 27 on the US Billboard Hot 100 chart, number 14 on US Hot R&B/Hip-Hop Songs, and number 10 on Hot Rap Songs charts respectively.

+Music video

+The music video for "New York", directed by Juan Carlos, premiered via MTV Jams on November 15, 2004.

 Background

 Cool & Dre produced the track for rapper Fat Joe, who initially turned it down.
 Jadakiss was said to be interested in the track; however, Ja Rule grabbed it almost immediately.
 When Irv Gotti learned of the history behind who was to have the track, he mentioned it to Ja Rule, and then they offered for both Fat Joe and Jadakiss to be featured on the track.

 The song contains a sample of Nkalakatha by Mandoza.
 Though not credited on the songs credit the song is a slowed down Mandoza's produced by Gabbie Lerroux.

-The song, or at least Ja Rule's verse, is considered a subliminal diss track aimed at gangster rapper 50 Cent and his group G-Unit.
-In the song Rule raps: Apprentice you're fired, you're no longer desired/So take off them silly chains, put back on your wire/I'm on fire.
-50 Cent later attacked Fat Joe and Jadakiss for being a part of the song in his 2005 song "Piggy Bank".
+Ja Rule's verse is a subliminal diss aimed at rival 50 Cent and his group G-Unit.
+In the song Ja Rule raps: "Y'all niggas is pussy, punani, vagina, your monologue's gettin' tired now it's time to ride, Apprentice, you're fired, you're no longer desired, so take off them silly chains, put back on your wire, I'm on fire" making a reference to G-Unit member Lloyd Banks's song On Fire.
+50 Cent responded the next year with his 2005 song "Piggy Bank" where he also dissed Fat Joe and Jadakiss for featuring on this song.

-There is a sequel to the song, "New York Is Back" on DJ Khaled's album, We the Best (2007).
+There is a sequel to this song which is also titled "New York" and it's on DJ Khaled's 2007 album, We the Best.

-The song also features an official music video with numerous cameo appearances including Remy Ma, Jennifer Lopez, N.O.R.E., Styles P, Jim Jones, DJ Clue, Irv Gotti, Angie Martinez and more.
+The song also features an official music video with numerous cameo appearances including Remy Ma, Jennifer Lopez, N.O.R.E., Havoc, Red Cafe, Lil Wayne, Cool and Dre, J.Prince, DJ Enuff, Styles P, Jim Jones, DJ Clue, Irv Gotti, Angie Martinez and more.